chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Christopher Whitaker first joined Chi Hack Night while serving in the trenches of government working at the Illinois Department of Employment Security during the recession.
-Christopher serves as co-host of Chi Hack Night and the Chicago Brigade Captain.
+I first joined Chi Hack Night while serving in the trenches of government working at the Illinois Department of Employment Security during the recession.
+I serve as co-host of Chi Hack Night and the Chicago Brigade Captain.

 **What are you presenting at the Summit?**

-Christopher will be helping to run the Brigade Pre-Summit - look for the American flag t-shirt and sneakers.
+I will be helping to run the Brigade Pre-Summit - look for the American flag t-shirt and sneakers.

 **Who are you interested in meeting?**

-Christopher would love to meet everyone at the Summit, but is particularly interested in meeting people who are working directly with government to help make things better on the front lines.
+I would love to meet everyone at the Summit, but I'm particularly interested in meeting people who are working directly with government to help make things better on the front lines.

 **What would you like to brag about?**

-Christopher is the author of _The @CivicWhitaker Anthology_, which will come out sometime during Summit.
+I'm is the author of _The @CivicWhitaker Anthology_, which will come out sometime during Summit.

 **What's your favorite Chicago food?**

-Christopher is staunchly team deep dish.
+Staunchly team deep dish.